Assessment

 Also as required, information would be made available on request by parents to compare their child’s achievement in the learning areas studied, with that of other children in the same year cohort within the school.
 This information would show the percentage of students at each of the achievement level for each Curriculum Achievement Standards.

-Formal Parent-Teacher interviews are made available, however both teachers and parents are encouraged to schedule interviews as required or requested.
+As part of each semester reporting procses, formal Parent-Teacher interviews are made available.
+However, both teachers and parents are encouraged to schedule interviews as required or requested.